 If you prefer, you can also compile the Zeek plugin yourself, outside of the package manager by cloning the plugin's GitHub repository and building it through CMake.
 See the instructions in its README.
-This will install spicyz into spicyzinto spicyzinto spicyzinto
+This will install spicyz into prefix>/bin.

-Note: Developer's note: It works to point ZEEK_PLUGIN_PATH directly to the plugin's build directory, without installing it first.
-If you are building the plugin as part of the Spicy distribution, it will land in <build-directory>/ zeek/spicy-plugin.
+Note: Developer's note: It works to point ZEEK\PLUGIN\PATH directly to the plugin's build directory, without installing it first.
+If you are building the plugin as part of the Spicy distribution, it will land in <build-directory>/zeek/spicy-plugin.